wjackso5/Hue-Light-Interface/README.txt

 Be sure to clean the project (i.e. just run "make clean") before you push to keep the repo tidy.

+Requirements:
+- gcc with c++11 suppoort.
+- Wt version 3.8 or greater.
+- Internet connection (Pulls jquery binary from the web), see Main.cpp
+- sqlite3
+- Resources directory from Wt 3.8 in /usr/local/share/Wt

 -Casey
 --Austin